 Sasan UMPP along with the coal mine would on completion become the largest integrated coal-cum-power plant in the country.
 The scale of the project can be better appreciated from the fact the project and coal mine together involve almost 10,000 acres of land of which almost 7,000 acres would be coal mines.

-The project was awarded for development to the company through a competitive bidding process and transferred to the company in August 2007.
+The project was awarded to the company through international competitive bidding process and transferred to the company in August 2007.
 Given the scale of the project and the clearances for land, environment, water, forest etc required to be undertaken by the Government, many of these approvals have been obtained after the project transfer.
-Many of these activities have now been completed and construction work at the site has now commenced.
+Most of these activities have now been completed.
 The completion of these activities for a project of this magnitude would rank as the fastest when compared to a power and coal mine project of a comparable scale.

-The project achieved financial closure in April 2009.
-The lenders for the project are a consortium of almost 14 banks led by State Bank of India, the country's largest bank.
-The lending was done on a project finance basis and with an estimated project cost of around Rs.
-20,000 crores (US$ 4 billion) with a debt-equity ratio of 75:25, this making it the largest debt on project finance basis across industries in India.
+The project achieved financial closure in April 2009..
+The lenders for the project are a consortium of 21 banks/Financial Institutions led by State Bank of India, the country's largest bank.
+The lending has been done on a project finance basis and with an estimated project cost of over Rs.
+27,000 crores (US$ 4.2 billion) with a debt-equity ratio of 70:30, this making it the largest debt on project finance basis across industries in India

 What is even more commendable is that Sasan was the first ever integrated-power cum coal mine project.
 Also, the economic environment when the financial closure was achieved was particularly challenging considering that the world was just about starting to recover from the global financial crisis.
 It is therefore not surprising that the financial closure for Sasan was awarded Euromoney’s best project financing deal of the year.